Battletoadz/tidal-playlisteator/README.md

 - Make sure you complete the OAuth flow in your browser
 - Check that your Tidal account has playlist creation permissions
 ### Track Not Found
-- Some tracks may not be available on Tidal
+- Some tracks may not be available on Tidalheadless
 - Track matching is done by searching "Artist - Title"
 - **Rate limiting**: If you get "data" errors, use `STABLESLOW.py` for more conservative timing
 - **Headless**: Run with arg --no-headless for debug info